foundry-rs/book/src/reference/forge-std/target.md

 ### Description

-Set the address of the contract (required).
+Sets the address of the contract (required).

 ### Examples